 The flexibility factor has been scaled with a minimum value of 1.0 and a maximum value of 1.1, as this scale covers both the Aura and the Surna cases and is still fine grained enough to show the difference between the two.
 The power production is percentage wise relative to the power production of the unconstrained case, and thus has a maximum of 100.
 We choose a minimum of 75, as a more extensive production loss is less relevant for realistic cases.
 The smolt production uses the value for the unconstrained case as the minimum value, and the value for the ideal case as the maximum value.
 The net yearly flexibility income is here relative to the total revenue of the unconstrained case.
 In order to more clearly see the variation in the flexibility between the different cases, the limitations for the scaling are adapted to the case.
-The flexibility income are case specific, so universal scaling will not make sense.
+The flexibility factor and power production can use general scales, but the smolt production and the net yearly flexibility income are case specific, so universal scaling will not make sense.